Top 6 music festivals

-“Depending on where in the beautiful north of Norway you may find yourself, these two are both excellent.”
+“Depending on where in the beautiful north of Norway you may find yourself, both Parkenfestivalen and the Bukta Festival are both excellent.”

 “It’s free, and there are so many great up-and-coming artists and bands in this area right now.”

-"It’s like the Austin, Texas festival South of Southwest, but in a colder climate."
+"It’s like the Austin, Texas festival South by Southwest, but in a colder climate."

-At By:Larm you’re guaranteed to experience the most exciting established and upcoming artists from Northern Europe.
-The festival is hosted every year in Oslo in mid-February.
-Read more.
+At By:Larm you’re guaranteed to experience the most exciting established and up-and-coming artists from Northern Europe.
+The festival is hosted every year in Oslo.